Kartikkh/OpenCv-Starter/README.md

-# Open-Cv-starters-
+# Open-Cv-starters
-This is the repository for learning and how to use OpenCv
+This is a repository for Learning OpenCv by example provided in each Chapters All the code is documented Properly

 ## Requirements
 To run these example you'll need: